fragxz/Twitch-Stream-Manager-Info/README.md

 # Twitch Stream Manager
 A Laravel based webapp to improve and automate your Twitch Stream experience.
+Uses the Twitch Helix API and OAUTH Authorization.

 * Create Templates for Games or Categories and apply a predefined title, twitch-category and tags with ONE CLICK!
 * Import your Viewers watchtime and use the monthly overview, to see your most loyal viewers (for a specific month or all-time)!